 targetHash property of the Chainpoint receipt is the SHA256 hash of the signature instead of the SHA256 hash of the data.
 Consequently, verifying a signature anchoring receipt using the regular Chainpoint verification process proves that the signature (and by transitivity the data) existed at some point in time: a signature receipt is thus equivalent to a regular anchoring receipt.

 The verification process continues with the verification of the signature: the signature provided must be a valid signature of the hash of the original data produced using the signer’s Bitcoin address.

 Optionally, if the

-identityURL property is provided, the verification process is completed by an identity verification process (described in the previous part).
+identityURL property is provided, the verification process is completed by an identity verification process (see Identity management).